Happiness regained

 ILEP is a consortium of international non-governmental organizations with a shared vision of a world free from leprosy, and an acknowledgment that none of us can achieve this on our own.
 ILEP members raise funds from public and institutional sources.

-provides hospital-based care through 39 tertiary care facilities, operates 19 field-based projects and 19 research studies, supports through 44 MCR footwear manufacturing and supply units operating across 13 states of the country.
+Provides field/hospital-based care through 39 tertiary care facilities, operates 19 field-based projects and 19 research studies, supports MCR production and supply through 44 manufacturing units operating across 13 states of the country.

-ILEP contributes to AMR surveillance through dedicated 2 Apex research laboratories and strengthens the National Leprosy Eradication Programme with the efforts of 15 NLEP Consultants
+ILEP contributes to AMR surveillance through two dedicated Apex research laboratories and strengthens the National Leprosy Eradication Programme with the efforts of 15 NLEP Consultants.

 We actively collaborate with Central Leprosy Division